bcgit/bc-java/README.md

 ## Code Organisation

 The clean room JCE, for use with JDK 1.1 to JDK 1.3 is in the jce/src/main/java directory.
+From JDK 1.4 and later the JCE ships with the JVM, the source for later JDKs follows the progress that was made in the later versions of the JCE.
+If you are using a later version of the JDK which comes with a JCE install please **do not** include the jce directory as a source file as it will clash with the JCE API installed with your JDK.

 The **core** module provides all the functionality in the ligthweight APIs.